ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 Now, let's add a function that will take the incoming message and convert it to a response that gets sent back to the client.
 Because we are sending the original request back instead of composing a new message to send to the client, we need to strip its original headers before we reply, as those headers are intended for use in the client -> server direction and not the other way around.
 The `ballerina.net.http` package includes a native function called `convertToResponse` that removes the incoming HTTP headers when replying to the client.
 Let's add that function to our flow.

-1. On the tool palette, go to the **ballerina.net.http** section, click the **convertToResponse** function, and drag it to the canvas below **Start**.
+1. On the tool palette, scroll down to the **ballerina.net.http** section, click the **convertToResponse** function, and drag it to the canvas below **Start**.
-1. Click in the parentheses of `convertToResponse()` and type `m`, which is the incoming message, so that it looks like this: `convertToResponse(m)`
+1. Highlight `message` in `http:convertToResponse(message)` and replace it with `m`, which is the incoming message, so that it looks like this: `http:convertToResponse(m)`

 ### Add the reply
 Now that we've added the function that will convert the incoming message text to a response, we just need to instruct the program to send the response back to the client.

 1. On the tool palette, click the Reply icon ![alt text](../images/icons/reply.png "Reply icon") and drag it to the canvas under the `convertToResponse` function you just added.
 You'll see that it appears as a box with an arrow going back to the client.
-1. Click the reply box you just added, click the Edit icon, and set the response message to `m`, which instructs the program to send the message processed by the `convertToResponse` function back to the client.
+1. Click the reply box you just added and type `m` to instruct the program to send the message processed by the `convertToResponse` function back to the client.
+Click outside of the box.

 This completes the sequence, so you are now ready to save and run your integration program.